engeir/hack-md-notes/cesm_lme_deconvolution.md

-From [Deconvolution of strange data](/FFrnfgKrRTmOC8BqAiVgEA) it is evident that the forcing with some duration time on all peaks, a decaying part, is much harder to deconvolve than a forcing that only contain arrival times and amplitude.
+From [Deconvolution of strange data](/FFrnfgKrRTmOC8BqAiVgEA) it is evident that the forcing with some duration time on all peaks, a decaying part, is much harder to deconvolve than a forcing that only contains arrival times and amplitude.
 Therefore, we instead find the raw volcanic forcing used in CESM1 to make the CESM LME simulations and deconvolve this with the temperature.